liquidcronos/sound_ctr/README.md

 # Sound_ctr

-A simple control task in which a operator has to match a frequency in his left ear with a frequency in his right ear.
+A simple control experiment in which a participant has to match the pitch of a sound in his left ear with a pitch in his right ear.
+Analogous control of the pitch is provided via a joystick.

-For a simple demonstration execute test_joystick.py with a connected joystick
+For a simple domonstration execute `test_joystick.py` with a connected joystick, to record a step response execute `record_step_response.py`.

-The software is based on pygame
+All scripts require Pygame